SeungheonOh/xrdm/README.md

 ```

 ### Auto Completion
-Auto completeion is one thing that makes xrdm powerful, <tab> <tab> and boom!
+Auto completion is one thing that makes xrdm powerful, <tab> <tab> and boom!
 In order to use auto completion, the script has to be sourced.
 Here's example.
 ```bash
 # at ~/.bashrc
 source xrdm
 ```
-Unlike some other programs, external auto completion script is not reqired!
+Unlike some other programs, external auto completion script is not required!

 ### Quick Installation
 ```bash